-- Improving safety and access for both through and local traffic
+- Improving safety and access for through and local traffic

 - Improving safety for cyclists and pedestrians

-- Improving travel times and reducing congestion along the Prospect Highway between Blacktown and the M4 Motorway.
+- Improving travel times and reducing congestion on the Prospect Highway between Blacktown and the M4 Motorway.

 The key features of the Prospect Highway upgrade include:

 - Upgrading to a four lane divided road from an undivided two lane road

 - Duplicating the bridges over the M4 Motorway and the Great Western Highway

 - A new two way link road between the Great Western Highway and the Prospect Highway, with traffic lights at each end of the new road

 - New traffic lights at:

 - M4 Motorway eastbound entry and exit ramps